1. The Harmony and Tension Between Faith and Reason

 Disputation of the Sacrament by Raphael, Vatican – representing the heritage of faith in the West

 It would have seemed very odd to them to separate faith and reason like we do today.
 In fact, they would have been aghast at the thought of doing so.
-In the minds of philosophers during this time, there wasn’t a division between theology and philosophy – or faith and reason.
+In the minds of philosophers during this time, there was a distinction, but not a division between theology and philosophy – or faith and reason.
 Many of the medieval thinkers that we will study were theologians and philosophers simultaneously.
 They considered philosophy to be the “handmaiden of theology”.
 This maxim of the medieval scholastics was stated as sophia theologiae ancilla.16

 Theology was the queen of all the sciences.
 It held the superior status, but philosophy was likewise important for understanding and elucidating faith.
 Philosophy provided the proper tools by which theology could be understood and explained.
 Christian theology provided truth that could not be obtained through human reason alone, like the doctrine of the Trinity.
 Yet at the same time, reason was valuable so as to defend the doctrine of the Trinity.